Manafort Conspired With Israeli Official To Influence Obama's Ukraine Policy, Mueller Documents Show

 By accusing Tymoshenko of anti-semitism, with the help of his Israeli co-conspirator, Manafort planned on spreading the story to American media.
 Eventually, it would reach the American Jewish community (“Obama Jews,” as Manafort put it), which would then pressure Obama to work in the favor of Manafort’s client.

 According to Haaretz, Avigdor Lieberman, Israel’s then-foreign minister could be the mysterious Israeli official mentioned in the document.
-In October 2012 (Ukrainian elections were held on October 28, 2012), Lieberman published a statement viciously attacking political rivals of Manafort’s pro-Russian client.
+In October, 2012, Lieberman published a statement viciously attacking political rivals of Manafort’s pro-Russian client.
+Ukrainian elections were held on October 28, 2012.

 “Israel condemns anti-Semitism in all its forms, and expresses hope that common sense will prevail,” the statement read.